Online Registration for 2019 will begin on March 1, 2019 at 9 AM PST.

-To confirm your entry, claim your registration, purchase additional merchandise, or sign your waiver, go to My Events at Active.com.
+To confirm your entry, claim your registration, purchase additional merchandise, sign your waiver, or look up your bib number (once assigned) go to My Events at Active.com.
 If you do not have an Active account, you can email the Registrar for a copy of your confirmation.

 Half marathon participants will start in 15 waves and assemble in corrals before the race.
 Corral assignments are based on a the predicted time entered during registration.
 Please be accurate with your predicted time to ensure a safe and smooth start for all.
 Your official time does not begin until you cross the start line.

 If you are Active Duty military or a military Veteran, you can opt to be in a special Military corral which will start between Corrals B (1:44-1:53) and C (1:54-1:58).